What To Do, What Not To Do in Hot Weather

 Dogs cannot sweat in order to naturally cool themselves off.
 Instead, they pant.
 Even if you’ve shortened the duration of your walk, check on your dog’s status when it’s very hot outside.
 You’ll see that your dog has become overheated and possibly dehydrated if she is drooling a lot.
 She’ll also move more slowly, have reddened eyes, and may even look a bit pale.
 Hot weather requires additional hydration for your pet.

 If your dog has a dark coat, he will absorb more heat than lighter-coated dogs.
 A pet that is overweight is also more at risk for dehydration.
-Always carry a bottle of cool bottle of water with you on a summer’s day stroll so you can ensure adequate hydration for your pet.
+Always carry a cool bottle of water and dog drinking cup with you on a summer’s day stroll, so you can ensure adequate hydration for your pet.

 If you must drive to a location where you enjoy walks with your pooch, be sure never to leave her in a parked car, even for a few minutes or even if the car is in the shade.
 Not only can she become overexcited looking at people walking by, but she can also become panicked, which will put her at risk for dehydration.

-Heatstroke and dehydration can become serious issues, especially if not treated right away.
-If you believe your dog has heatstroke and/or is dehydrated, contact Whitworth Animal Clinic in north Alabama or your local veterinarian for advice and possible treatment.
+This can become serious issues, especially if not treated right away.
+If you believe your dog has heatstroke and/or is dehydrated, contact Whitworth Animal Clinic in north Alabama for advice and possible treatment.